WELCOME TO A TUITION-FREE STUDY OF THE BIBLE!

+WELCOME TO A TUITION-FREE INDEPENDENT LEARNING COURSE.
 It is not necessary to enroll at a student or pay tuition.
 You may begin this study immediately.
+However, after you have completed the course, you may elect the option of receiving a Certificate of Recognition to officially document your learning experience.

 Before you begin, please note:

-FIRST: This is a comprehensive tuition-free study.
+• FIRST: This is a comprehensive tuition-free study.
 You may complete the entire course without cost.
 After completing the course of study, you will be given the option of receiving recognition.

-SECOND: This study is totally self-contained.
+• SECOND: This study is totally self-contained.
 You will only need your personal Bible.

-THIRD: This study is self-paced.
+• THIRD: This is an independent learning experience, and is therefore self-directed and self-paced.
 Move through it the way you find most helpful.

-FOURTH: Even though it is free, this is a serious study of the Bible.
+• FOURTH: Even though it is free a free course, this is a serious study of the Bible.

-1. Begin your study by having prayer.
+1. Begin each study with prayer.
 You need to understand what the Bible teaches.
 God has promised to help you.
 God keeps his promises.
-As you pray, you can thank God that He will help you understand.
 Pray with faith.
-Put John 16:13 to the test!
+Put John 16:13 to the test.

 2. Utilize any method of study (time of day, place of study, etc.) that will produce good results.

-3. First, read all the Underlined Statements but no Scripture.
+3. First, read all the Underlined Statements but not the Scripture.
 This is the Subject you are studying.

 4. Read carefully!
 Be sure you know the meaning of each word.
 Reading aloud may help.

 5. Now, read all the Bible verses after the Underlined Statements.
-As you read, write in your notebook any thoughts that you want to add.
+As you read, write down any thoughts that you want to add.
 Write a summary of what the Holy Spirit enables you to learn.
-Since there are no tests to complete, the more carefully you read, and the more completely you write your summary, the more you will learn!
+Since there are no tests to complete, the more carefully you read, and the more completely you write your summary, the more you will learn.

 6. Mark your Bible.
-Make notations in the margin.
+Make notations in the margin if that is possible, or in the notes section of an electronic Bible.

 7. Meditate!
 Continue to think about what the Bible teaches.
 Memorize some verses.

 8. Live what the Bible teaches.
-Obey the Word of God!
+Obey the Word of God.
 As you obey what you learn, God will teach you more.

 9. Share what you learn.
 As you teach and tell others what you have learned, God will help you to understand more clearly.
 You will help others and strengthen yourself.

 10. Never give up.
-With God's help you can be a faithful and effective Christian witness and worker.
+With God's help you can be a more faithful and effective Christian witness and worker.

-Study to show thyself approved unto God, a workman that needeth
+"Study to show thyself approved unto God, a workman that needeth

-not to be ashamed, rightly dividing the word of truth
+not to be ashamed, rightly dividing the word of truth"

-rgwbtn.gif (864 bytes) Course Name: PROPHETS and PROPHECY
+PROPHETS and PROPHECY

 Secular definition: the inspired declaration of divine will and purpose; a declaration of things to come.
 These definitions indicate a necessary recognition of the biblical distinction between forth-telling and fore-telling God’s message.
 (Numbers refer to Strong’s Exhaustive Concordance).